Português do Brasil •

 (Add your language)

-Posts are the entries that display in reverse chronological order on your home page.
-In contrast to pages, posts usually have comments fields beneath them and are included in your site's RSS feed.
+Posts are entries that display in reverse order on your home page.
+Posts usually have comments fields beneath them and are included in your site's RSS feed.

 To write a post:

 - Log in to your WordPress Administration Panel (Dashboard).

 - Start filling in the blanks: enter your post title in the upper field, and enter your post body content in the main post editing box below it.